 According to the court filing made by Bragar Eagel & Squire, P.C, a law firm that specializes in securities litigation, Coinbase failed to adequately disclose the exchange’s policy on what happens to customers’ crypto assets in the event of a bankruptcy.

 “Defendants made materially false and misleading statements regarding the Company’s business, operations, and compliance policies.
 Specifically, Defendants made false and/or misleading statements and/or failed to disclose that: (i) Coinbase custodially held crypto assets on behalf of its customers, which assets Coinbase knew or recklessly disregarded could qualify as the property of a bankruptcy estate, making those assets potentially subject to bankruptcy proceedings in which Coinbase’s customers would be treated as the Company’s general unsecured creditors;

 (ii) Coinbase allowed Americans to trade digital assets that Coinbase knew or recklessly disregarded should have been registered as securities with the SEC; (iii) the foregoing conduct subjected the Company to a heightened risk of regulatory and governmental scrutiny and enforcement action; and (iv) as a result, the Company’s public statements were materially false and misleading at all relevant times.”

-The lawsuit was filed on behalf of all persons and entities who purchased or otherwise acquired Coinbase securities between April 14th, 2021 and July 26th, 2022.Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+The lawsuit was filed on behalf of all persons and entities who purchased or otherwise acquired Coinbase securities between April 14th, 2021 and July 26th, 2022.Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox